 What is the DOT?

 Hey there, road warriors!
-Whether you've been grinding gears for decades or you're just starting to consider trucking as your next big adventure, there's one acronym you're bound to hear over and over again: DOT.
+Whether you've been grinding gears for decades or just starting to consider trucking as your next big adventure, there's one acronym you're bound to hear repeatedly: DOT.
 But what the heck is the DOT, and why should you, as a trucker, give it a second thought?
-Let’s dive into it.
+Lets dive into it.

 Who's Behind the DOT?

-Imagine for a second, the highways, byways, and dirt roads of this great country.
+Imagine, for a second, this great country's highways, byways, and dirt roads.
 FMCSAregistration.com They're like the veins and arteries of America, and the big rigs, trucks, and trailers are the lifeblood.
-Now, for everything to run smoothly, you need a sort of 'heart' to regulate and ensure the system's health.
+For everything to run smoothly, you need a sort of 'heart' to regulate and ensure the system's health.
 Enter the DOT, or the Department of Transportation.

 But What Does the DOT Have to Do with Truckers?